 Twenty-five years ago, Mr. Fierberg expanded his Washington, D.C.-based trial practice to establish the legal practice of representing victims of school violence nationwide.
 The aim was to develop the premier national trial practice for victims; one superior to those developed over decades by institutions to blame and punish victims and defeat their just claims. www.tfnlgroup.com

 The achievement of that goal is evidenced by:

 - Unprecedented victories on behalf of victims in state and federal courts across the country;

-- Tens of millions of dollars in verdicts and settlements against fraternities, schools and wrongdoers;
+- Tens and tens of millions of dollars in verdicts and settlements against fraternities, schools and wrongdoers;

 - Legal concessions by defendants to make institutions safer and transparent;

 - Specialized accommodations made by schools for victims of violence to protect their rights to continue their education;

 - Establishment of new legal precedent to aid school violence victims nationwide;

 - Establishment of the premier group of lawyers and paralegals representing victims of fraternity hazing, school violence, and others in civil matters across the country.